breinero-zz/Firehose/README.rst

 ::

  $ mvn package
- $ java -cp target/Firehose-<VERSION>.jar com.bryanreinero.firehose.test.RandomDSVGenerator so that you may-n 10000
+ $ java -cp target/Firehose-<VERSION>.jar com.bryanreinero.firehose.test.RandomDSVGenerator -f test.csv -n 10000
  $ java -jar target/Firehose-<VERSION>.one-jar.jar -f test.csv -d , -ns test.firehose -h _id:objectid,count.0:float,count.1:float,name:string -t 20

 Why Firehose?
 -------------

 As a consultant, I often advise my clients to instrument their application code such that they have a baseline of performance metrics.
-Instrumenting Getting baselines are extremely useful both in identifying bottlenecks as well as understanding how much concurrency your application can handle, determine what latency is "normal" for the application and indicate when performance is deviating from those norms.
+Getting baselines is extremely useful in identifying bottlenecks, understanding how much concurrency your application can handle, determining what latency is "normal" for the application, and indicating when performance is deviating from those norms.

 While most developers will acknowledge the value of instrumentation, few actually implement it.
 So to help them along, Firehose was designed with some basic instrumentation boiled right into it.